gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

-*Last updated: 9/02/2021*
+*Last updated: 2/15/2022*

 Lucata Pathfinder Getting Started
 ============

 The Rogues Gallery hosts two systems from Lucata (formerly known as Emu Technology): The Gen1 Emu Chick, an 8-node desktop-style system, and the Lucata Pathfinder, a two-chassis system with 16 nodes and 24 cores in each node for a total of 384 cores.
+We currently also have 2 Pathfinder chassis on loan from Lucata, which are denoted as PF<2-3>.

 Using the EMU simulation and compiler tools
 -------------

-The current toolset, documentation, and examples are available on the login and emu-dev VMs under ``/usr/local/emu/`` for the current most-stable version.
-Other versions are available under ``/tools/emu``.
+The current toolset, documentation, and examples are available on the rg-emu-dev VM and other nodes as a module.
+Note that the Pathfinder currently requires the use of the latest 22.02 tools.
-Eric Hein has also written a nice README.

 | rg-login.crnch.gatech.edu: primary login VM for Rogue’s Gallery.
 Use
-  for **Emu compilation and simulation**
+  to log in to another node for testing and simulation from off campus.
-| rg-emu-dev.crnch.gatech.edu: VM for **Emu compilation and simulation**
+| rg-emu-dev.crnch.gatech.edu: VM for **Lucata compilation and simulation**
+| pathfinder<0-3>.crnch.gatech.edu: Lucata pathfinder chassis for HW execution

-| karrawingi-login.crnch.gatech.edu (emuscb): The main EMU node, used
+| karrawingi-login.crnch.gatech.edu (emuscb): The main EMU Chick node, used
   for login and transferring files to a specific node/set of nodes.
   **NOTE:** You cannot run any code on this node and will need to copy your code to n0-n7 on the Emu machine.